kcmerrill/writing/Knight Walker/Chapter 6 - Camping spot.md

 I awoke to hear two men talking.

+"How much?" said the first man.

+"How much what?" responded the second.

-“How much blood did you take from Alex?”
+“How much blood did you take from Alex?"